Pontryagin Maximum Principle for McKean-Vlasov Stochastic Reaction-Diffusion Equations: Adjoint Calculus and the Pontryagin Maximum Principle

 We introduce the Hamiltonian, for simpler notation,

 and can rewrite

 Note, that we suppress the dependence of $(P,Q)$ on $\alpha$.
 A more precise notation would be $(P^\alpha,Q^\alpha)$.
-This is a backwards SPDE of McKean-Vlasov type, so we lack a definition of a solution to such an equation. \begin{definition} A tuple of a continuous $H$-valued adapted processes $P$ and an $L_2(H)$-valued adapted process $Q$ is called a solution to \eqref{eq:adjoint with Hamiltonian formulation 1}, if for its $\P\otimes dt$-equivalence class $(\tilde{P},\tilde{Q})$ we have
+This is a backwards SPDE of McKean-Vlasov type (technically again only if we couple it with \eqref{eq:TheBase-State-SPDE} since the coefficients depend on the joint law $\cL(X,P,Q)$), so we lack a definition of a solution to such an equation. \begin{definition} A tuple of a continuous $H$-valued adapted processes $P$ and an $L_2(H)$-valued adapted process $Q$ is called a solution to \eqref{eq:adjoint with Hamiltonian formulation 1}, if for its $\P\otimes dt$-equivalence class $(\tilde{P},\tilde{Q})$ we have

 and $\P$-a.s. in $V^*$